Legal information on data protection

 Contact details, subject rights, and your right to complain to a supervisory authority.

-If you have any questions about the way we use your personal data, please contact BMW customer service, either by email at email@example.com or by calling one of following numbers:
+If you have any questions about the way we use your personal data, please contact BMW customer service by email at firstname.lastname@example.org.

 You can also contact the responsible data protection officer: